 We offer extra pastoral support for pupils with SEN and disabilities.
+This includes: We offer extra pastoral support for pupils with SEN and disabilities.
 This includes:

 - A designated SENDCO - SEND support TA's

 More information can be found about support for children with SEND here: